chaitanyakolluru/alarm-clock/README.md

-alarm-clock
+# Alarm Clock

+## Description
-Description: A simple clock where it plays a sound after X number of minutes/seconds or at a particular time.
+A simple clock where it plays a sound after X number of minutes/seconds or at a particular time.